-After Dennehy graduated from Yale, he joined the Marines and served in the Vietnam War.
-Of his years of service, he told the New York Times, “I owe a lot to the Marine Corps.
+After Dennehy graduated from Yale, he joined the Marines.
+Of his years of service, he told The New York Times, “I owe a lot to the Marine Corps.
 A sense of knowing how bad things can get… I learned how to be strong.”

 Dennehy first married in 1959, when he was 21 years old.
 He and his wife Judith welcomed daughters Elizabeth, Kathleen and Deirdre in rapid succession.
 Over the course of the marriage, Dennehy held a string of jobs, from bartending to truck driving, to make ends meet.
 He often juggled several jobs at once, barely finding time to audition for acting roles.
 In 1974, Brian and Judith divorced.
 Fourteen years later, Dennehy married costume designer Jennifer Arnot, with whom he had two children, Cormack and Sarah.

 It was not until Dennehy was 35 years old that he was able to earn a living at acting.
 “I always had two or three jobs, but I always wanted to do this instead,” Dennehy told The New York Times of his early struggles to become an actor.